Import verified Windows ISO disk images with Image Builder

 The file extension is case-sensitive for the import process and must be

 .ISO.
-If your file extension is lowercase, run one of the following
+If your file extension is lowercase, run one of the following commands to rename it: -

 Microsoft licensing is not automatically included with the import.
-You must bring
+You must bring your own license (BYOL).
+For more information about licensing for Microsoft software, see Licensing

 The import process uses two separate IAM roles: